FREQUENTLY ASKED QUESTIONS (FAQs) ABOUT MOTORBIKING IN VIETNAM

 How will I meet you in Hanoi?

-We will arrange a pre-departure briefing session to introduce to you the route (with maps) and the minority peoples with whom we’ll come into contact, provide you with all the equipment, and cover any other outstanding issues.
+We will arrange a pre-departure briefing session to introduce to you the route (with maps) and the minority people with whom we’ll come into contact, provide you with all the equipment, and cover any other outstanding issues.
 Please print our office map here.

 Is an international licence valid in Vietnam?